cmdellinger/udacity-data-engineering-nanodegree/02 - Data Modeling/03 - project - data modeling with postgres/project/README.md

 The purpose of this project is to create an ETL pipline that transfers data from two types of JSON log files stored in directory trees into a Postres database using Python and SQL.

 The source data is song and user activity logs from a simulated music streaming app, Sparkify.
-Once transformed the data will be inserted into the Postgres database created using a **_Star Schema_**.
-This less normalized database design was chosen due to the fictional firm's desire to optimize queries on song play analysis.
+Once transformed the data will be inserted into the Postgres database created using a star schema.
+This less normalized database design was chosen due to the fictional firm's desire to optimize queries for song play analysis.

 ---

-## Log Files
+## Data Files

 ### _Song Dataset_